Flodurs/WormsClanWarsLowLevelModding/README.md

 # WormsClanWarsCheat
-Implements external memory modification in Worms Clan wars
+Implements external memory modification in Worms Clan Wars !Educational and LEGAL purpose only!